Large-scale collaboration

 CI applications grow

-Ideas from CI start to be applied to solving big global challenges such as climate change, access to water and pandemic response.
-Organisations like the Intergovernmental Panel on Climate Change embrace new tools that use a combination of AI and CI to better organise scientific knowledge and bring in perspectives from more diverse groups.
+Tools from CI start to be applied in mainstream applications, as well as helping large-scale approaches to tackling big global challenges such as climate change, access to water and pandemic response.
+Organisations embrace new tools that combine AI and CI to better organise scientific knowledge and bring in perspectives from more diverse groups.
+The complicated process of redesigning institutions to better harness CI begins, although organisational inertia and resistance from vested interests holds up progress.
+Advanced AI agents become ubiquitous, requiring a shift in focus to enhancing the CI of human-AI groups.

 25-yearhorizon

-Democratic assemblies around the world embrace the CI tools of deliberative democracy to involve people far beyond the elected representatives in political decision-making.
+Democratic assemblies around the world embrace the CI tools of deliberative democracy as standard practice, helping to involve people far beyond the elected representatives in political decision-making.
 Companies' use of open innovation to solve problems becomes mainstream.

 Large-scale collaboration - Anticipation Scores